wfpan/TSE_FDC/README.md

 RQ4: This directory contains the experiments results that we used for answering RQ4.

 # Source Code
-This directory contains the scripts to perform all the experiments in our work.
+This directory will contain the scripts to perform all the experiments in our work.
 It is a small part of our own developped software, SNAP.
 Of course, the SNAP software can be obtained by emailing us (Email: wfpan@zjgsu.edu.cn).

+Note that this directory now contains nothing.
+The source code will be available after our work's acceptance.

 # Cite our work
 If you use our data set or tool, please cite our work.